linuxserver/docker-unifi-controller/README.md

 The webui is at https://ip:8443, setup with the first run wizard.

 For Unifi to adopt other devices, e.g. an Access Point, it is required to change the inform ip address.
 Because Unifi runs inside Docker by default it uses an ip address not accessable by other devices.
 To change this go to Settings > Controller > Controller Settings and set the Controller Hostname/IP to an ip address accessable by other devices.
+Additionally the checkbox "Override inform host with controller hostname/IP" has to be checked, so that devices can connect to the controller during adoption.

 Alternatively to manually adopt a device take these steps: